bytebase/bytebase.com/content/blog/top-pgadmin-alternative.md

 ## Bytebase

+The best-fit tool depends greatly on your level of familiarity with PostgreSQL, and what you need to accomplish in the tool/GUI.

 If you have multiple different databases at your organization and are looking for a universal tool that can handle them all while covering database change, query, security, and governance all in one, please check out [Bytebase](/).
 Aside from the visual [SQL Editor](/docs/sql-editor/overview/) integrated with [access control](/docs/security/data-access-control/) and [data masking](/docs/security/mask-data/), it also provides a customizable [change workflow](/docs/concepts/database-change-workflow/) to fit your data/database change requirements.

 ![change-query-secure-govern-database-all-in-one](/images/db-scheme-lg.png)

-## Lastly

-The best-fit tool depends greatly on your level of familiarity with PostgreSQL, and what you need to accomplish in the tool/GUI.

-And of course, if you have multiple different databases at your organization and are looking for a universal tool that can handle them all while covering database change, query, security, and governance all in one, please check out [Bytebase](/).
-Aside from the visual [SQL Editor](/docs/sql-editor/overview/) integrated with [access control](/docs/security/data-access-control/) and [data masking](/docs/security/mask-data/), it also provides a customizable [change workflow](/docs/concepts/database-change-workflow/) to fit your data/database change requirements.

 ## Summary